phil-holland/csgo-impact-rating/README.md

 ![](https://i.imgur.com/vEMUxnD.png)

+### Case Study

+An in-depth case study analysis of an individual match between Mousesports and Faze can be found here: [case study](https://nbviewer.jupyter.org/github/Phil-Holland/csgo-impact-rating/blob/master/notebooks/case_study.ipynb).
+This analysis breaks down the events of a round, showing how model prediction values change accordingly, and the resulting effect on player Impact Ratings.

 ### Calculating Impact Rating

 Internally, the state of a round at any given time is captured by the following features: